 You Cannot Change Anyone

 And the Lord’s servant must not be quarrelsome but kind to everyone, able to teach, patiently enduring evil, correcting his opponents with gentleness.
 God may perhaps grant them repentance leading to a knowledge of the truth. – 2 Timothy 2:24-25

 Counseling is the season you chose for change.
-You may have a spouse or child or friend you want to see change.
+You may have a spouse or child or friend you want to see transform.
 That is your thought for them.
 It is your idea; it is your hope.
-It is not a bad hope, but it is yours.
+It is not a wrong aim, but it is yours.

 It might not be the Lord’s will to change them now or at all.
 You must adjust your heart accordingly.
 The mind of the Lord on these matters is not ours to understand (Deuteronomy 29:29).
 His ways are far superior to ours (Isaiah 55:8-9).

 The question for you is whether you will be okay if you do not receive the change you hoped for during counseling.
 There is grace for an unexpected or undesired outcome to your circumstances.